nijikokun/NiiGen/readme.md

 NiiGen
 ======
-Psuedo-Random Password/Key Generator, Made in windows, unsure if it will work correctly in other operating systems.
+Psuedo-Random Password/Key Generator, Made in windows, unsure if it will work correctly in any other operating systems.
 However, It should given that nothing system specific is used.

 - Supports lower and upper case, digits, special characters.